actes2/zappos_project/README.md

 SESSION_KEY="Anything here"
 ```

+Then run "main.py" to automatically host the server off port: 80 on your current device.

+> Additionally, if you would like to use "populate_db.py" or create accounts: See `setup.sql` for database schema

 # Options for deployment
   - Docker
     > `docker build -t zappos .`

     > `docker run --name zappos-container -p 8080:80 -d zappos`

+    > Open any web-browser and navigate to 127.0.0.1:8080 to view the application.

     > If the container doesn't clean itself up on closing, leverage `docker stop zappos-container`, followed by a `docker rm zappos`

   - Standard deployment
-    > On any device leverage the "main.py" to automatically host the server off port: 80 on your current device.

-    > Include app/.env with your customizations

-    > See `setup.sql` for database schema

     > Be sure to `pip install -r requirements.txt` to properly obtain all the required dependencies!
 # To-do (Hopefully this will all be struck out upon completion)